Gokul01P/BookManagementWebAPI/README.md

   - 404 Not Found if the book does not exist.

-## DELETE OPERATION
+## 3. DELETE OPERATION
 DELETE /api/books/{id}

 Deletes a book by its ID.

 Response:

-  - 204 No Content if the deletion was successful.
+  - 200 No Content if the deletion was successful.

+  - 404 Not Found if the book does not exist.

+## 4. PUT OPERATION
+PUT /api/books/{id}

+Updates an existing book.
+Ensures the book exists before updating.

+Request Body:

+{

+  "title": "Updated Book Title",

+  "author": "Updated Book Author",

+  "publicationYear": 2025,

+  "isbn": "1234567890123"

+}

+Response:

+  - 200 OK

+{

+  "id": "guid",

+  "title": "Updated Book Title",

+  "author": "Updated Book Author",

+  "publicationYear": 2025,

+  "isbn": "1234567890123"

+}

   - 404 Not Found if the book does not exist.

 ## Error Handling

 Global error handling is implemented to provide consistent responses for various error conditions.
 The API returns appropriate HTTP status codes and error messages: